lerichard95/rile-cs203-game2/readme.md

 During their turn, the player may:
 [A] Attack - attempt to deal damage to the mob
-[D] Defend - reduce the next mob hit by 50%
+[D] Defend - reduce the next mob hit
 [P] Potion - recover a percentage of the player's HP

 The mob will attack the player on its turn.